zaihebian/Customer-Support-Q-A-Chatbot/data_clean/How do I apply my Rewards For Life voucher to my online order_ – Help Centre.md

 **Please note**: You won't be able to collect points or redeem your voucher unless you're logged.

-* You can create an account **here**.
+* You can create an account [**here**](https://www.hollandandbarrett.com/auth/signup).
-* Visit our dedicated Rewards For Life section on our help centre for RFL FAQs: Rewards For Life – Help Centre (hollandandbarrett.com)
+* Visit our dedicated Rewards For Life section on our help centre for RFL FAQs: [Rewards For Life (hollandandbarrett.com)](https://help.hollandandbarrett.com/hc/en-gb/categories/360002793479-Rewards-For-Life)